joshuarobs/making-hasura-work-with-github-actions/README.md

 https://github.com/joshuarobs/making-hasura-work-with-github-actions

 ## Other notes
-At some point I also tried to run `docker exec myserver psql -U admin -d my-db -a -f START.sql` in the workflow.
+At some point I also tried to run `docker exec myserver psql -U admin -d my-db -a -f START.sql` in the workflow (`nodejs.yml`).
 This is because this page (https://docs.hasura.io/1.0/graphql/manual/deployment/docker/index.html) says:

 `Hasura GraphQL engine needs access permissions to your Postgres database as described in Postgres permissions`